 Therm-a-Rest Trekker Pillow Case

-If you aren't planning to bring a lot of clothes or won't have much to stuff inside, an inflatable pillow is a must.
+However, if you aren't planning to bring a lot of clothes or won't have much to stuff inside this case, an inflatable pillow is a must.

 If you can get over that it's not an actual pillow, it's great.
 It isn't inflatable so it will never pop.
 It doesn't add a ton of bulk to your pack and you will always have it available, so long as you have something to stuff it with.

-It's also the cheapest option on the list because it doesn't have a ton of bells and whistles.
+It's also the cheapest option on the list because it is very simple and doesn't have a ton of bells and whistles.

 - Need available clothes to be stuffed in side